Introduction: Signal Code Communicators (RFM69)

 The other major portion of this project, which its operation depends on, is the software programming.
 But I have worked that all out, so you don't have to.

 You can easily find instructions for downloading a sketch to a Pro mini Arduino elsewhere.
+Set your Arduino IDE for the correct device and operating frequency, else you'll get bad audio and perhaps mis-behavior.
 Be sure to use a USB-TTL converter with 3.3v (not 5v) The unit its self should be turned off.
 You can see that I put a right angle header on the end of the download cable and then inserted it into the associated holes on the MCU board and let the unit hang from it, maintaining a good enough, yet temporary, connection.

 You also need to install the library for the RMF69; see "Installing the RFM69 Library" well down this page.